ThatOneRoadie/Roosterteeth.com.Discord/README.md

 # Roosterteeth.com Video Scraper for Discord

+With huge thanks to Sean Titmarsh for the legwork on the RT Site API.

 Using Python 2.7.13

 Run First.py via crontab as a non-root user (configured for user 'bots').